vmware/go-vcloud-director/.changes/v2.23.0/652-improvements.md

-* New public method `VApp.GetParentVDC` to retrieve parent VDC of vApp (previously it was private) [GH-652]
+* Added public method `VApp.GetParentVDC` to retrieve parent VDC of vApp (previously it was private) [GH-652]
 * New methods `Catalog.CaptureVappTemplate`, `Catalog.CaptureVappTemplateAsync` and type
   `types.CaptureVAppParams` that add support for creating catalog template from existing vApp